 What are the Investable assets?
 All your liquid and near-liquid assets include cash, your money in the bank, retirement savings, stocks, bonds, certificates of deposit, and insurance contracts valued in money.

-The assets that cannot be easily converted to cash are excluded from the investable assets.
+The assets that cannot be easily converted to cash are excluded from the investable capital.
 They are known as tangible or physical assets.
 They include properties in real estate, automobiles, art, jewelry, furniture, and collectibles.
 Measuring your wealth using investable assets means finding out what you are worth without selling any belongings or properties.

 How do you use Investable assets to Calculate Your Wealth?